zondag 31 augustus 2025

 But even in death he’s not ready to abandon the life he barely lived, so when Wallace is given one week to cross over, he sets about living a lifetime in seven days."

 Secondly, the writing and pacing felt off.
-The characters talk in sighs, stares and Instagram platitudes.
+The characters mostly communicate in sighs, stares and Instagram platitudes.
 It's all Hallmark quotes meant to be put on a fridge or a toiletroomwall.
 It could be inspirational but it's just trite and boring.
-The novel goes very slow; tediously so and suddenly wham, we're two weeks further.
+The novel was also painfully slow at times; dragging on with tedious details and then suddenly wham, two weeks have passed without warning.
+It made the story feel uneven and disjointed.

 Thirdly; don't get me started on the romance.
-For the record, I do not care who you love, if you love someone at all or not.
-But I do care about the portrayal of love and this is not how it should be done.
-It was fake from start to finish.
-And it aggravated me no end.
+For the record, I do not care who you love, how you love or if you love someone at all or not.
+Love is love.
+But I do care about how love is portrayed in stories, and this romance felt completely fake from start to finish.
+There was no chemistry, no buildup, no real emotional connection; just a sudden, forced relationship that aggravated me to no end.

 Happy reading!